driemworks/iris-ui/README.md

 - Setup and run an [Iris node](https://github.com/iridium-labs/substrate/tree/iris)
 - Setup and run an [IPFS node](https://docs.ipfs.io/install/)
+  - this is only required if you want to add data to the network (i.e. if you are a data owner)
   - It is assumed that the IPFS node exposes it's api on the default port: `4001`.

 ### Installation